Cover of “By the Sea”. Photo: Latitudes

 Price: 25,00 € plus shipping

-(Above and below) Pages with images of Jan Dibbets’ work “6 Hours Tide Object with Correction of Perspective” (2009) included in the catalogue “By the Sea”.
+(Above and below) Pages with Jan Dibbets’ work “6 Hours Tide Object with Correction of Perspective” (2009) included in the catalogue “By the Sea”.
 Photo: Latitudes